tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 Tinkerbell needs a static and predictable IP,  that's why the setup.sh script specifies and set its own via `TINKEBELL_HOST_IP`.
 It is used by [Boots](https://github.com/tinkerbell/boots) to serve the operating system installation environment for example.
 And Sandbox provisions via Docker Compose an Nginx server that you can use to serve any file you want (OSIE is served via that Nginx).

-> There is an open discussion about removing the TINKERBELL_NGINX_IP from
-> sandbox simplifying this IP setup.
-Follow [PR #43](https://github.com/tinkerbell/sandbox/pull/43)

 ## Run setup script

 The next step for you is to load the configuration file: